AnXh3L0/infuse/content/learning-path/2/module-11.en.md

 style = "module"
 weight = 11
-title = "Clean-up, after-care, post-incident risk management, and information sharing"
+title = "Clean-up, after-care, post-incident risk management, and information sharing" description = "Removing malware and supporting people post-infection can prove challenging.
+We look at some of the best ways to do so"
 +++

 ## Use Case